-The EU quickly provided vulnerable indviduals, such as Roma, with essential food and hygiene packages, and will continue supporting the elderly, children, victims of domestic violence, minorities and migrants to ride out the crisis.
+The EU quickly provided vulnerable indviduals, such as Roma, with essential food and hygiene packages, and will continue supporting the elderly, children, victims of domestic violence, and minorities to ride out the crisis.
+The EU's Instrument contributing to Peace and Stability provided €8 million for vulnerable migrants.